Svetlioo/work-buddy-client/README.md

 ### Fetching Longest Collaboration Data

-To fetch the longest collaboration data from the backend, follow these steps:
+To fetch the longest collaborating pair, the length in days and the projects they collaborated on from the backend, follow these steps:

 1. Ensure that a file has been successfully uploaded.
 2. Look for the "Press to get the longest" button.